Lefschetz fibrations on cotangent bundles and some plumbings: Preparations

-More precisely, for any Legendrian $\Lambda$ in a contact manifold, there is a neighborhood of $\Lambda$ which is contactomorphic to a neighborhood of $\Lambda$ in the Jet $1$ bundle of $\Lambda$.
-Since $\phi$ identifies two Legendrians $\partial_LH^k$ and it's image, there are neighborhoods of them which are identified to each other.
-Then, the standard trivialization on $\partial_L H^k$ induces a trivialization on the other side of identification.
+In order to give more precise proof, let us note that, for any Legendrian $\Lambda$ in a contact manifold, there is a neighborhood that is contactomorphic to a neighborhood of $\Lambda$ in the Jet $1$ bundle of $\Lambda$.
+We also note that $\phi$ identifies two Legendrians $\partial_L H^k$ and $\textrm{Im}\phi$.
+Thus, they have neighborhoods that are contactomorphic to each other.
+Since $\partial_L H^k$ admits a natural trivialization induced from the coordinate of the standard handle.
 It induces a trivialization of $CSN(\Lambda)$. \end{proof}